Skip to Content

 This 5-day tour takes you to not one, not two, but three incredible national parks so that you get to see pretty much all of the highlights of the Canadian Rockies on one incredible whirlwind trip!
 From the Columbia Icefield and Maligne Lake to Bow Falls and Johnston Canyon, you’ll see all of the most beautiful sites in Alberta without having to lift a finger, because everything will be taken care of for you.

-This tour costs $1,590 CAD per person (or $1,154 CAD each for a group of 4), so it’s definitely not cheap, but given how much accommodation and renting a car in the Rockies can cost, it might not cost you that much more than it would to organize everything yourself.
-We really think that this is the ultimate way to experience the Rockies in just 5 days, so book this tour online with Viator and get ready to check things off your bucket list!
+This tour costs $1,873 CAD per person (or $1,321 CAD each for a group of 4), so it’s definitely not cheap, but given how much accommodation and renting a car in the Rockies can cost, it might not cost you that much more than if you were to organize everything yourself.

 Why We Book Tours with Viator